trypear/pearai-extension/doc/rubberduck-templates.md

 To see it in action:

 1. Save the template as `.rubberduck/template/drunken-pirate.rdt.md` in your workspace
-2. Use "Rubberduck: Reload Templates"
+2. Use "PearAI: Reload Templates"
-3. Use "Rubberduck: Start Custom Chat… 💬"
+3. Use "PearAI: Start Custom Chat… 💬"
 4. Pick "Ask a drunken pirate"

 This template is a conversation between a developer and a drunken pirate.
 The drunken pirate starts by describing the selected code.

 Want to craft your own?
-Let's dig into how Rubberduck Templates are structured.
+Let's dig into how PearAI Templates are structured.

-## Rubberduck Template Structure
+## PearAI Template Structure

-Rubberduck Templates are [GitHub-flavored Markdown](https://github.github.com/gfm/) files with special fenced code sections.
+PearAI Templates are [GitHub-flavored Markdown](https://github.github.com/gfm/) files with special fenced code sections.
 You can use regular markdown to document your template and the fenced code sections to define it.

 There are two types of fenced code sections: